Phileosopher/commonplace/glossary-computers-6.md

 Video game console - a specialized computer designed to play video games, not to be confused with input consoles/terminals, functionally the same as a PC since the late-2010's

+Viewport - the size of what is being expressed on the screen (such as the [browser](computers-browser.md)), can often change with the zoom feature

 Virtualization - aka virtual machine, using a portion of computer assets to create a virtual computer-in-a-computer

 Virtual memory - hard drive memory that has been converted into a swap space